SafalKumar/tictactoe_game/README.md

 ## Usage

 1. Execute the `tic_tac_toe.py` script using Python.
-2. Follow the on-screen instructions to play the game.
+2. Follow the on-screen instructions to make your moves.
-3. Make your moves by entering a number between 1 and 9.
-4. Enjoy the game!
+3. Enjoy the challenge of playing against the computer!

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this Tic-Tac-Toe game.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Have fun playing Tic-Tac-Toe!